Lightweight and Interpretable Transformer via Mixed Graph Algorithm Unrolling for Traffic Forecast: Optimization Formulation Algorithm

 \end{footnotesize} where $\mu_u, \mu_{d,2}, \mu_{d,1} \in \mathbb{R}_+$ are weight parameters for the three regularization terms.
 Combination of $\ell_2$- and $\ell_1$-norm penalties---DGLR and DGTV for directed graph $\cG^d$ in our case\footnote{We can employ both $\ell_2$- and $\ell_1$-norm regularization terms for the undirected graph $\cG^u$ as well.
 For simplicity, we focus on designing new regularization terms for \emph{directed} graphs here. }---is called \textit{elastic net regularization} in statistics \citep{zou2005} with demonstrable improved robustness.
 Further, employing both regularization terms means that, after algorithm unrolling, we can adapt an appropriate mixture by learning weights $\mu_{d,2}$ and $\mu_{d,1}$ per neural layer.

-Convex minimization in \cref{eq:obj} is composed of smooth $\ell_2$-norm terms and one non-smooth $\ell_1$-norm term.
-We pursue a divide-and-conquer approach and solve \cref{eq:obj} via an ADMM framework \citep{boyd11} by minimizing $\ell_2$- and $\ell_1$-norm terms in \cref{eq:obj} alternately.
+Minimization objective in \cref{eq:obj} is convex and composed of smooth $\ell_2$-norm terms and one non-smooth $\ell_1$-norm term.
+We pursue a divide-and-conquer approach and solve \cref{eq:obj} via an ADMM framework \citep{boyd11} by minimizing the $\ell_2$- and $\ell_1$-norm terms alternately.